 For example, if we adjust our NovaKool fridge to 36F (2°C), the freezer temperature will be at around 28F (-2°C).
 If we were to adjust the cold setting to get the freezer down to 0F, the fridge would be below freezing temperature…

 It means we can keep frozen food (meat, veggies, etc.) in our van, but we can’t “deep-freeze” them for long-term conservation (months).
 Ice cream freezes at 20F (-6.7°C), so no ice cream treats for us.

 If that’s important to you, get a fridge/freezer with a “true” freezer compartment (such as the Dometic CFX3).

-Height: If your layout allows to install your fridge higher (i.e. not directly on the floor), go for it!
-It can get irritating having to bend each times to reach for food.
+Height: If your layout allows for installation of your fridge higher (i.e. not directly on the floor), go for it!
+It can get irritating having to bend each time to reach for food.